-A Humpback Whale flipper.
+A Humpback Whale pectoral fin.

 Humpback Whales, like almost every other species of large whale, have been the target of intensive hunting around the world, including off Northern Vancouver Island.
 Coal Harbour, on the northwestern coast of Vancouver Island, was the site of a whaling station that operated from 1947 to 1967.
 Whalers from this station intensely targeted the Humpback Whales around Northern Vancouver Island until 1964 when whaling this species was banned.

 The first records of Humpback Whales returning to the northeastern Vancouver Island area after the end of commercial whaling are from the early 1980's (the work of Dr. Alexandra Morton).
 Humpback Whale sightings around Northern Vancouver Island remained infrequent, however, until 2004.
 MERS researchers, helped by Stubbs Island Whale Watching and other members of the whale watching, research, and Northern Vancouver Island communities, have been documenting the return of the Humpback Whales to these waters since that time.
 We have been collecting data to help us understand their population structure, habitat use, and the threats to their population.Individual Humpback Whales can be identified by the pattern and shape of the underside of their tails and by shape of their dorsal fins.
 The tails (also called "flukes") range from being all black to all white, and have unique trailing edges.
-MERS researchers have created and maintain a catalogue of individual Humpback Whales that has been seen in our study area.
+MERS researchers have created and maintain a catalogue of individual Humpback Whales that have been seen in our study area.
 We also collaborate with colleagues to update Fisheries and Oceans Canada’s province-wide catalogue (maintained to 2010) to learn more about Humpback Whale habitat use and distribution throughout the province.
 By cataloguing the Humpback Whales in this way, we can keep track of individual whales over time, and can learn about their movements, calving rates, life expectancies, and more.

 Humpback Whale mother "Houdini" (BCX0022) with her 2007 calf "Arial" (BCY0767).